-The California Public Utilities Commission (CPUC) is proposing to update the net metering policy, commonly referred to as NEM 3.0.
+As of April 14th, the California Public Utilities Commission (CPUC) has updated the net metering policy, commonly referred to as NEM 3.0.
 You can see what we have done to support modelling these changes here.
 We have summarized the proposed changes for you below:

 1. Change from Net Energy Metering to a Net Billing Policy